 Which school do you want to support?

 Field trips may also inspire continued learning and can bring what is taught in the classroom to life.
-A visit to the birthplace of a hero or inventor may even provide a child with the inspiration for career choices and encourage them to strive for a higher level of achievement.
+A visit to the birthplace of a hero or inventor might provide a child with the inspiration to read, draw, write, or create.

 Field trips can: